Bora Bora & Tips on How to Get There on Budget

 Here are some tips we used to save money on this trip.

-- Go off-season: Generally speaking, May to October is the busiest and most crowded months to visit.
-This is period what I would try to avoid.
-November and April would be less crowded and are still in the 'good weather' (no rain) period.
-From December to March, it is the slow season and the prices of the hotels are the lowest.
-But there is a huge risk that you will encounter endless heavy rains as it is summer in Bora Bora.
-We went in February and were incredibly lucky that during our 7-day stay, we had only one and half days of rain.
-The rest of the week was just sunny, hot and beautiful.
-But we heard that before we arrive, it has been pouring for two weeks straight.
-So I would suggest you go around November and April for the best rate and weather.
+Generally speaking, May to October is the busiest period for those visiting the French Polynesian island.
+Therefore, I would suggest avoiding these months altogether.
+November and April tend to be less crowded and still fall within the “good weather” (i.e. “no rain”) window.
+December to March is considered the slow season, which is when hotel prices will be the lowest, but if you choose to visit during this time, there is a huge risk that you will encounter endless heavy rains, as this is summer in Bora Bora.
+That said, we went in February and were incredibly lucky that, during our seven-day stay, we experienced only a day and a half of rain.
+The rest of the week was sunny, hot, and beautiful.
+Before we arrived, however, it had been pouring for two weeks straight.
+Taking all of that into consideration, I would suggest visiting around November or April for optimal rates and weather.

 Just one last tip, while you are on the main Island and visit Matira Beach, make sure you go and visit the Coqui Coqui Perfume store.
 It is one of the most beautiful shops I have ever visited.
 And their Polynesian collection is just exquisite.
 I bought the Fleurs des Iles body oil since its scent just reminds of those beautiful iles flowers so much. now every time when I apply the oil to my skin, it reminds me of the amazing time we had in Bora Bora.